keycloak-react/keycloak-react/README.md

     const authenticated = keycloak.authenticated
   ```

-  - check if the user is already logged in:
+  - If user is not authenticated then this will lead to login page of keycloak:

   ```
-    const isLoggedIn = keycloak.login()
+    keycloak.login()
   ```

 ## Why do we need this package ?